THUNDERGROOVE/eveloader2/readme.md

 use_fsmapper = true
 ```
 ## patching
-every time eveloader2 runs it scans the game's blue.dll file and attempt to help you patch it if needed.  it can tell between the following states
+every time eveloader2 runs it scans the game's blue.dll file and attempt to help you patch it if needed.  it can tell between the following states.

 - stock from CCP
 - [stschake's blue_patcher](https://github.com/stschake/blue_patcher)